lcabriel/StochasticTutoring2025/ASSIGNMENTS/README.md

 In this directory you will find all the assignments.

 Completing the assignments is a requirement for taking the exam.
 We will give you new assignments every 1-2 weeks.
 You need to hand them in before the next tutoring session or, as we will let you know, by the next assignment deadline.
+The assignments are individual thus cannot be done in groups.

 Assignments will also be graded.